j-chao/devops_workshops/README.md

 $ cd devops_workshops
 ```

 Start up the virtual machines using Vagrant:
 ```bash
 $ vagrant up
 ```
+Note: This step may take a while, especially the openshift VM.

 This will start up an 3 virtual machines on your local machine, on a private network:

 hostname  | private IP
 ---       | ---